aimeejulia/dlist/README.md

 ## User story for 1st release

-user should be able to creat a to do list,
+As a user I should be able to create a to do list,
-+ user can add tasks,
++ add tasks,
-+ edit existing task,
++ edit existing tasks,
 + mark tasks as complete
-+ delete tasks
++ and delete tasks

 -----------------